THE BIKE THEY CALL “OTTER”...

 Despite the machines engine having some failings during the year, with every one of the bikes ridden by the BSA boys in the Scottish Six Days Trial retiring from the event, with big end failure.
 Although some of the failings were blamed on the Lucas distributor to save face.

-A batch of C15 T’s were built late in 1959, to be sold to the public in 1960, and metered out over the next three years.
+A batch of C15 T’s were built late in 1959, to be sold to the public in 1960, and metered out over the next two years.
 The frame of the production bikes were nearly the same as the road bikes, with only the brazed frame lugs for the footrest being positioned further back on the bottom rails, and the swinging arm made wider.
 Longer suspension unit were used on the back, which changed the steering head angle to 63 degrees from the roadsters 65.

 Tyre size was 400x18 on the back, but only 300x20 on the front because it was found that the front wheel touched the down tube on downhill gradients, if fitted with a 21 inch rim.
 The works boys cured this on their bikes by restricting the movement of the front forks by a ½ inch by fitting different fork bushes.